zfcampus/zf-apigility-documentation/README.md

   - documentation will be delivered in a serialized JSON structure by default
   - end-users may configure alternate/additional formats via content-negotiation

+This module accomplishes all the above use cases by providing an endpoint to connect to at (`/apigility/documentation[/:api[-v:version][/:service]]`).
+The content is content-negotiated, with the simplest format being plain JSON.

 Installation
 ------------